 It’s never too early to think about intellectual property (IP), which includes your logos, trade marks and inventions.
 When you protect IP you’re safeguarding the time, money and effort you put into a business.

-Sole traders can’t advertise their services using their personal name if someone has already registered it as a trade mark in their industry.
+Sole traders can’t advertise using their personal name if someone has already registered it as a trade mark in the same industry.

 IP will be important throughout your business’ lifespan.
 So make sure you understand what it is and why it’s important.

 Check whether your name has been registered as a business name, trade mark, web domain or social media username with our ONECheck tool.